AnwerSaeed017/Expensify/README.md

 # Expensify

 Expensify is a feature-rich mobile application designed to help users manage their monthly budgets and track expenses effortlessly.
 Built using React Native, Expo, and Firebase, Expensify provides an intuitive user experience, coupled with essential financial management tools and location-based insights to make expense tracking simple and effective.

-Key Features
+# Key Features

 1. Authentication

-  Sign up and Sign in functionality using Firebase Authentication.
+Secure sign up and sign in using Firebase Authentication.

-  Securely manage user sessions.
+Manage user sessions securely.

-3. User-Friendly UI
+2. User-Friendly Interface

-  Splash screen to welcome users.
+Splash screen to greet users upon app launch.

-  An engaging welcome screen.
+Engaging welcome screen to enhance user experience.

-  Supports dark theme for better usability in low-light conditions.
+Dark theme support for comfortable use in low-light conditions.

-5. Expense Management
+3. Expense Management

-  Set a monthly budget to keep track of your financial goals.
+Set a monthly budget to track financial goals.

-  Add expenses categorized under:
+Add and categorize expenses under the following categories:

 Food

 Clothes

 Medicine

 Entertainment

 Utilities

 Transport

-  View a detailed breakdown of expenses per category.
+Detailed breakdown of expenses by category.

 4. Analytics & Insights

-  Visualize your spending with a dynamic pie chart.
+Dynamic pie charts to visualize spending.

-  View top spending categories.
+Identify top spending categories.

-  Access a summary of monthly costs.
+Get a summary of monthly costs at a glance.

-6. Location-Based Tracking
+5. Location-Based Tracking

-  Access current location using Google Maps.
+Use Google Maps to view your current location.

-  View expenses tied to specific locations.
+Associate expenses with specific locations.

-8. Profile Customization
+6. Profile Customization

-  Set or update your profile picture using your camera or gallery.
+Set or update your profile picture using the camera or gallery.

-  Log out of your account securely.
+Log out securely with ease.

-10. Additional Features
+7. Additional Features

-  About screen providing information about the app.
+Informative "About" screen offering details about the app.